‘Do the best that you can do, be the best that you can be!’

 The adults who help us in Team 5 are:

-To keep up to date with the latest news and work from Team 5 follow us on Twitter @PrimaryKingsway, @KingswayYear5 and on Class Dojo.
+To keep up to date with the latest news and work from Team 5 follow us on Class Dojo.

 Reading